Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 • Failsafe is entered over serial, not by holding the reset button.
 The reset button at power-on triggers u-boot_mod HTTP recovery (Step 7), which is a different recovery layer.

 • Watch your serial terminal for the line Press the [f] key and hit [enter] to enter failsafe mode.
-It appears at kernel t≈6.5s (~10s of wall-clock from power-on).
+It appears at kernel t≈6.5s, roughly 10 seconds of wall-clock time after power-on.

-• The window before procd commits the boot is ~2.5 seconds.
-If you miss it, the OpenWrt login prompt prints normally — power-cycle and try again.
+• The window before procd commits the boot is about 2.5 seconds.
+If you miss it, the OpenWrt login prompt prints normally; power-cycle and try again.

 • The failsafe shell prompt is root@(none):/#.
 The (none) hostname is the tell.